-You’re telling a story when a friend rolls his eyes, or maybe you’re at a holiday party when your aunt says, “I normally don’t like the way you dress, but that sweater looks great on you!”
-These slights are sneaky and often covered up with a smile, but you walk away feeling confused and bad about yourself.
+You’re telling a story and a friend rolls their eyes, or maybe you’re at dinner and your aunt says, “I normally don’t like the way you dress, but that sweater looks great on you!”
+These sneaky slights often come with a smile, yet you walk away feeling confused and bad about yourself.

-The behavior encompasses more than just eye rolls and faux compliments though.
-Maybe it’s that friend who’s chronically late but won’t say she doesn’t like hanging out with you, or a co-worker who’s constantly killing productivity with mindless distractions but won’t say he can’t stand his job.
+Passive aggressive behavior encompasses more than just eye rolls and faux compliments.
+Maybe it’s that friend who’s chronically late but won’t say she doesn’t like hanging out with you.
+Or a co-worker who’s killing productivity with mindless distractions but won’t say he hates his job.

 We all have moments when we respond sarcastically or say yes but really mean no (it’s complicated, Justin).
-Both are hallmarks of passive-aggressive behavior, and that’s OK, says Ken Braslow, M.D., a psychiatrist and founder of Luminello.
-It becomes an issue when the behavior is chronic, a crutch to bypass emotionally authentic conversation.
+Both are hallmarks of passive-aggressive behavior.

 While there’s no cure-all for dealing with passive-aggressiveness, and context is important (you’ll probably respond differently when dealing with your boss than with your S.O.), these five strategies are a good place to start.

 There’s a fine line between responding to someone who’s being passive-aggressive and engaging in the drama they’re creating.
 You want to respond without doing the emotional work for them, Braslow says.
 That means avoiding asking questions like: “Why did you say that?” or “What did you really mean?”

 Example: A friend says “thank you” but doesn’t sound pleased.

 How to handle it: Answer the content, not the context of the situation.
 Simply saying “you’re welcome” meets the person where they’re at, but doesn’t take their bait, which is a great way to disarm them.